amoffat/GetLostDocs/docs/reference/security.md

 ### DoS attacks

-In theory a malicious level could create an infinite loop that never yields, so the WASM vm would never return control to the javascript host.
+In theory a malicious level could create an infinite loop so the WASM vm never yields control back to the javascript host.
 This would be annoying for players.
-However, in practice, because the engine iframe is sandboxed, it runs in a different UI thread, meaning the player can still "skip" to the next level if the current level hangs indefinitely.
+However, in practice, because the engine iframe is sandboxed, it runs in a different UI thread, meaning the player can still "skip" to the next level if the holding the current level hangs indefinitely.

 ## The engine sandbox